yoshioterada/Azure-Functions-Deploy-To-Azure-Container-Apps/README.md

 6. Create an Azure Container Apps environment and deploy the Java Azure Function.
 7. Assign necessary roles for secure access to Azure Container Registry.
 8. Retrieve and test the URL of the deployed Azure Function.
+9. Set up a Cosmos DB Trigger to read created state information and output it to the context log.

 By following these steps, you can successfully deploy a Java Azure Function on Azure Container Apps, leveraging the benefits of containerization and Azure's integrated management capabilities.
 If you have any further questions or need assistance with specific steps, feel free to ask!